Bitdefender vs ESET: side-by-side comparison

 Desktop apps

 Bitdefender’s desktop app is sleek, intuitive, and carefully planned for easy navigation.
-All the features you need are categorized under Protection, Privacy, and Utilities sections.
+All the features you need are categorized under the Protection, Privacy, and Utilities sections.

 Moreover, for fast and easy access, there's an option to add quick actions to the dashboard.
 Whether you need scans, Safepay, or VPN, all these tools are right in your sight and just a click away once you pin them to your dashboard.